SoPat712/BeReal-Export-Manager/README.md

 - `--no-realmojis`: Don't export the realmojis.
 - `--no-composites`: Don't create composites with the front image overlayed on the back.
 - `--default-timezone "America/New_York"`: Set fallback timezone, since memories.json has UTC times.
+This doesn't work the greatest but I do recommend running it with whatever timezone you're in.
+It goes Lat/Long time finding -> Default Timezone -> UTC or whatever BeReal is providing.

 ## Examples